1889 Pembrokeshire County Council election

 The first election to Pembrokeshire County Council, was held in January 1889.
 It was followed by the 1892 election.
-The county was divided into numerous single member wards with two or more councillors elected to represent Tenby and Pembroke Dock.
+The county was divided into 38 single member wards with two councillors elected to represent Tenby and Pembroke, and five for Pembroke Dock.

 Overview of the result

 1889 was a landmark year in the history of Welsh Liberalism, a coming of age symbolized by the triumph across Wales of Liberal candidates in the inaugural county council elections.
 The Liberal triumph in Pembrokeshire was not as complete as in other Welsh counties but was nevertheless significant.
 In the north of the county a number of landed gentry were defeated including James Bevan Bowen of Llwyngwair, former MP for the county of Pembrokeshire.

 There were only nine unopposed returns, most of whom were Liberals.